 Programming Note Context: Sampling Engine Surfaces.
 For SURFTYPE_BUFFER, SURFTYPE_1D, and SURFTYPE_2D non-array, non-MSAA, non-mip-mapped surfaces in linear memory, the only padding requirement is to the next aligned 64-byte boundary beyond the end of the surface.
-The rest of the padding requirements documented above do not apply to these surfaces.
+The rest of the padding requirements of rest of the padding requirements documented above do not apply to these surfaces.